 picture on the right shows one of Holtom's first sketches of the peace symbol.

-Opponents of the peace movement sometimes are thrilled to see the hands downward
+Opponents of the peace movement sometimes see the hands downward

 Russell (1872 - 1970), a philosopher, historian, mathematician, and a member of

 the Direct Action Committee against Nuclear War,

 The arms down peace sign made its first public

 appearance in the United Kingdom during the 1958 Easter weekend Direct Action

 Committee anti-nuclear march from London to Aldermaston.
 Russell was the march